 There are fast-food outlets throughout the city, as well as various local street vendors selling savoury pies, boerewors (sausage) rolls and flame-grilled mealie (maize) cobs.
 The more adventurous diners could venture out to Soweto to dine at one of its numerous shebeens (communal bars/canteens).
 This huge variety of Johannesburg restaurants makes eating out in the City of Gold quite a rewarding experience.

 Many restaurants are closed on Mondays, and reservations are recommended for fine-dining venues.
 Credit cards are almost always accepted at restaurants, but American Express cards are sometimes declined.
 A service fee may be added for large tables, but a tip of minimum 10 percent is expected by waitrons for good service.

 This restaurant takes up five floors, decorated with a combination of modern African designs.
-Traditionally attired staff serve exotic cuisine, and live African music adds a funky vibe.
-The menu is varied with dishes from around the continent, such as fragrant North African stews, East African fish curries and huge Mozambique prawns.
-The unusual African desserts, like sweet potato and chocolate pudding, are not to be missed!
-Booking is essential, open daily for lunch and dinner.
+Traditionally attired staff serve locally inspired dishes, and live African music enhances the wonderful atmosphere even more.
+The varied menu has dishes from around the continent, such as fragrant North African stews, East African fish curries, and huge Mozambique prawns.
+The unusual African desserts, like sweet potato and chocolate pudding, are not to be missed.
+Booking is essential; the restaurant opens daily for lunch and dinner.

 Address: 5 Melrose Square, Melrose Arch